Veteran explorer stakes Russia's claim over the Arctic

 The rewards for the winners are potentially huge, with the U.S. Geological Survey estimating that 30 percent of the world's undiscovered natural gas and 15 percent of oil is in the Arctic.

-Several companies, including Russia's Rosneft (ROSN.MM), Norway's Statoil (STL.OL) and U.S.-based Exxon Mobil (XOM.N) are already getting ready to drill in areas of melting sea ice, despite the risks, technological difficulties and costs.
+Several companies, including Russia's Rosneft, Norway's Statoil and U.S.-based Exxon Mobil are already getting ready to drill in areas of melting sea ice, despite the risks, technological difficulties and costs.

 After Chilingarov's North Pole dive in 2007, he was officially declared a hero of Russia, an award he added to the title of hero of the Soviet Union that he had won for the 1980s rescue operation, and his face still adorns postage stamps.